 SCHED\FIFO can only be used with user priorities higher than 0.
 That means when a SCHED\FIFO process becomes runnable, it will always immediately preempt any currently running SCHED\OTHER process.
 SCHED\FIFO is a simple scheduling algorithm without time slicing.
 For processes scheduled under the SCHED\FIFO policy, the following rules are applied: A SCHED\FIFO process that has been preempted by another process of higher priority will stay at the head of the list for its priority and will resume execution as soon as all processes of higher priority are blocked again.
 When a SCHED\FIFO process becomes runnable, it will be inserted at the end of the list for its priority.
-A call to sched\setscheduler(2) or sched\setparam(2) will put the SCHED\FIFO process identified by pid at the end of the list if it was runnable.
-A process calling sched\yield(2) will be put at the end of its priority list.
-No other events will move a process scheduled under the SCHED\FIFO policy in the wait list of runnable processes with equal user priority.
-A SCHED\FIFO process runs until either it is blocked by an I/O request, it is preempted by a higher priority process, or it calls sched yield.
+A call to sched\setscheduler(2) or sched\setparam(2) will put the SCHED\FIFO process calling sched\yield(2) will be put at the end of its priority list.
+No other events will move a process scheduled under the SCHED\FIFO process runnable processes with equal user priority.
+A SCHED\FIFO process runs until either it is blocked by an I/O request, it is preempted by a higher priority process, or it calls sched\yield.